symfony/symfony-docs/controller/value_resolver.rst

 This interface contains a ``resolve()`` method, which is called for each argument of the controller.
 It receives the current ``Request`` object and an :class:`Symfony\\Component\\HttpKernel\\ControllerMetadata\\ArgumentMetadata` instance, which contains all information from the method signature.

-The method should return either an empty array (if it cannot resolve this argument) or an array with the resolved value(s).
+The ``resolve()`` method should return either an empty array (if it cannot resolve this argument) or an array with the resolved value(s).
+Usually arguments are resolved as a single value, but variadic arguments require resolving multiple values.
+That's why you must always return an array, even for single values:

 .. code-block:: php